curl/curl/docs/cmdline-opts/socks4a.md

 # `--socks4a`

 Use the specified SOCKS4a proxy.
 If the port number is not specified, it is assumed at port 1080.
-This asks the proxy to resolve the host name.
+This asks the proxy to resolve the hostname.

 To specify proxy on a unix domain socket, use localhost for host, e.g.
 `socks4a://localhost/path/to/socket.sock`